 Ismael Burgos of M15 -SBS bus station said in an interview with Hyperallergic:

-Burgos says the mural carries both historical and personally significant for him.
+Burgos says the mural carries both historical and personal significance for him.
 He recalled:

 AIDS was just burning through the community, and Keith was part of that.
 I actually gave a print of the mural to my brother as a gift.